arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Abandoned

+  - Dying Light
+  - This War of Mine
   - XCOM 2 - Too hard/stressful for me :( Great game though.
   - Guacamelee - About 60% of the way, I gave up at a frustratingly hard section.
   - Ori 1 - Lovely game but I hate the frustrating experience.